omundy/dig250-game-art-dev/reference-sheets/Unity-Git.md

 ---

-## 8. Advanced Setup - Setup SmartMerge
+## 8. Advanced Setup with SmartMerge

 SmartMerge allows for more control over scene merging